 As far as choosing safety equipment that's crash-rated, that's more difficult.
 Wolko cautions against blindly believing marketing about crash testing.
 She recommends going with a product that has been tested by the Center for Pet Safety.
 She explained that CPS works with a third party to test products using a car-seat sled.
 The organization also analyzes the construction of restraints to ensure quality and that they use safe designs.

 Products that are certified by the Center for Pet Safety can display the organization's seal of approval.
-The complete list is also viewable at the organization's website.
+We've listed all the approved products below, and the complete list is also viewable at the organization's website.

 - Sleepypod Clickit Sport Harness (small to large dogs)